apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 # Delegation Token Handling In Spark

-This document aims to explain and demistify delegation tokens as they are used by Spark, since this topic is generally a huge source of confusion.
+This document aims to explain and demystify delegation tokens as they are used by Spark, since this topic is generally a huge source of confusion.